 The latest actuarial review of the TPS was carried out as at 31 March 2016.
-The valuation report was published by the Department for Education (the Department in April 2019.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £22 billion).
+The valuation report was published by the Department for Education in April 2019.
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £22 billion.

 As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018/19).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2019-20 academic year.
+DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs.
 A full copy of the valuation report and supporting documentation can be found on the Teachers' Pension Scheme website.